backmeup/backmeup-prototype/README.md

 ## Further Information

-More technical and developer information is begin made available in the [Wiki] (https://github.com/backmeup/backmeup-prototype/wiki).
+More technical and developer information is being made available in the [Wiki] (https://github.com/backmeup/backmeup-prototype/wiki).